Nominations are closed.

-The Educator Abie Award in Honor of A. Richard Newton recognizes educators for developing innovative teaching practices and approaches that attract girls and women to computing, engineering, and math in K-12 or undergraduate education.
+The Educator Abie Award in Honor of A. Richard Newton recognizes educators for developing innovative teaching practices and approaches that attract female students to computing, engineering, and math in K-12 or undergraduate education.
 Recipients are honored by the technical women’s community at the Grace Hopper Celebration.
 The award includes a prize of $7,000.

-The A. Richard Newton Educator ABIE Award honors the life and career of A. Richard Newton (1951-2007).
+The Educator Abie Award honors the life and career of A. Richard Newton (1951-2007).
 Newton was a professor and dean of the College of Engineering at the University of California, Berkeley, a pioneer in electronic design automation and integrated circuit design, and a visionary leader in the technology industry.